 Australia is one of the most biologically diverse places on Earth.
 It is home to between 600,000 to 700,000 species, most of which are endemic to Australia, which means they are found nowhere else in the world.

 Eight of Australia’s 15 declared biodiversity hotspots are in Western Australia.
 The South West of WA is an internationally recognised biodiversity hotspot.
 WA has one of the highest rates of species discovery in the world and more are being discovered all the time.

-The need to balance conservation and economic development in WA
+What we do and why – The need to balance conservation and economic development in Western Australia

 What makes us different?

-- Our partners include all the leading research institutions in Western Australia so we can provide the best biodiversity science expertise.
+- Our partners include leading science research institutions in Western Australia so we can bring together the best biodiversity science expertise.